sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Document Property - CSAF Version

-CSAF version.
-Gives the version of the CSAF specification which the document was generated for.
+CSAF version gives the version of the CSAF specification which the document was generated for.
 Value type is string enum.
 For this edition of the specification the single valid value is:

     2.0

 #### Document Property - Distribution

-Rules for sharing document.
-Describe any constraints on how this document might be shared.
+Rules for sharing document describe any constraints on how this document might be shared.
 Value type is object with 1 or more properties.

     "distribution": {
       "title": "Rules for sharing document",